Curriculum

 Rosalynn Pattison

 Mrs. Rosalynn Pattison graduated Summa Cum Laude from The College of William and Mary with a B.A. in English and then an M.A.Ed in Secondary English Education.
 Before coming to Catholic High School, she taught English in Chesapeake for seven years.
-Mrs. Pattison has created and delivered a variety of professional presentations at both the school and district level, and most recently, she presented "Hidden Stereotypes: Implicit Bias in the Media" at ODU's 41st Annual Spring Conference on the Teaching of Writing.
-She is passionate about helping students read and think critically in order to see the world around them with an analytical eye.
+She is passionate about helping students find their scholarly voices and prepare for the rigors of higher education.

 Mathematics